 Where Your Child Support Attorney Enters the Picture

 The foundation for all of the State and Court’s involvement is going to hinge mostly on your current child support orders.
 The family court issues these orders based entirely on the guidelines of your particular state.
 Generally speaking, these guidelines factor in things like primary custody, income, and the number of children both parents have.
 But even if the custodial parent has a significantly higher income than the non-custodial parent, most states believe that a child has the right to benefit from BOTH parent’s income.

 Your attorney will ensure all of your paperwork gets filed correctly.
 They will also make sure that the Court hears all the pertinent facts as they relate to the State’s calculation guidelines.
 In some cases, the Court can stray quite far from the legal guidelines.
 Your attorney is there to ensure if and when that might happen.
-The end result is truly what is best for your child.
+The result is truly what is best for your child.

 Another Area Where You’ll Want an Attorney Advocating for You

-While the court means for these orders to be long-standing documents, this doesn’t mean they can never be changed.
-Attorneys also assist with modification of child support orders all the time.
+While the court means for these orders to be long-standing documents, this doesn’t mean they can never change.
+Attorneys also assist with the modification of child support orders all the time.
 Whether permanent or temporary, your attorney can ensure you cover all of your legal bases and protect your family’s rights.

 Let Us Be Your Child’s Advocate

 Still have questions?
 You don’t have to wait to find answers about how to find the child support attorney that’s right for you.
-Click to contact the Reeder Law Firm now, and get help today.
+Contact the family law attorneys in Alpharetta now, and get help today.